PRIVACY POLICY

 Users of Enjoy Fitzrovia Consumer

 We would like to send you information about our services, which include offers and rewards of third-party entities within our community, by email that may be of interest to you.
 If you have consented to receive marketing, you may opt out at a later date.
 You have a right at any time to stop us from contacting you.
-If you no longer wish to be contacted for marketing purposes, please click here or email marketing@fitzroviapartnership.com.
+If you no longer wish to be contacted for marketing purposes, please select the ‘Unsubscribe’ link on any enewsletter or email marketing@fitzroviapartnership.com.

 Users of The Fitzrovia Partnership

 We may send you information about our services, which include offers and rewards of third-party entities within our community, by email.
 You have a right at any time to stop us from contacting you.
-If you no longer wish to be contacted for marketing purposes, please click here or email marketing@fitzroviapartnership.com.
+If you no longer wish to be contacted for marketing purposes, please select the ‘Unsubscribe’ link on any enewsletter or email marketing@fitzroviapartnership.com.

 How long do we keep hold of your information